IceHe/blog/source/_posts/cmd/git_note.md

     Print lines matching a pattern.

+    `--cached` Instead of searching tracked files in the working tree, search blobs registered in the index file.
+    `--no-index` Search files in the current directory that is not managed by Git.
+    `--untracked` In addition to searching in the tracked files in the working tree, search also in untracked files.

+    `--fixed-strings` | `-F` Use fixed strings for patterns (don't interpret pattern as a regex).
     `--ignore-case` | `-i` Ignore case diff between the patterns and the files.
     `--line-number` | `-n` Prefix the line num to matching lines.